 How I Can Help You

 As 'head of distributed media' I collect, preserve, and make moving image media and sound recordings accessible at the Libraries Media Center.
 I also oversee operations for the Media Center, serve as the primary film and video selector for the Libraries, and liaise with the Museology Program.
-Sometimes I teach and write on topics related to ethnomusicology, archiving, and music/film criticism (see my CV for detail).
+Sometimes I teach and write on topics related to ethnomusicology, archiving, and music/film criticism (see my CV here).
 Before coming to the UW I was Archivist at the UCLA Ethnomusicology Archive, a Junior Fellow at the Library of Congress' American Folklife Center, and a drummer for sundry sonic projects.

 For students I can: